No prospects. (By Bert Broomberg)

 At that moment the corporal appeared again.
 He briskly walked up to the three men, stopped again, looked inside the bucket and made that snorting noise of derision again before he spoke.

-"If all German soldiers worked as diligently as you do, we would certainly loose the war.
+"If all German soldiers worked as diligently as you do, we would certainly lose the war.
 Fortunately, there are those who still put in some real effort, so there's hope after all."
 Then he walked away again, his leather bag slapping against the small of his back.

 The three men watched silently as the corporal climbed on a bicycle and disappear around the corner of the farmhouse.